Mobile photography tips from influencer photographers

 - Londonviewpoint’s Michal Thomas along The Southbank.

 I decided to see what Kim, Tom and Sean could teach me.
 As it happened – quite a lot!
 There’s more to mobile photography than meets the eye!
-First up was Kim along the Southbank showing us all how to use the Samsung Galaxy S9+.
+First up was Kim along the Southbank past the London Bridge area showing us all how to use the Samsung Galaxy S9+.

 Kim’s top mobile photography tips!

 - Put the Samsung S9+ camera into ‘Pro’ mode

 This gives you all the ISO, focus, exposure, white balance and shutter speed settings.

 Either by speeding up the shutter speed or setting the exposure to -1.0.
 This gives you more opportunity to bring out darker colours when editing later.

 - Shoot better in low light